 Going up… (Maybe)

-This brings me onto the biggest disappointment for me, and what I was referring too when I said the title was a bit misleading.
+This brings me to the biggest disappointment for me, and what I was referring too when I said the title was a bit misleading.
 18 Floors currently only has two floors.
 The PlayStation Store does state the following in the information panel about the game:

 The first episode of the game is comprised of two rooms, the Phantom Room and Sea Express stage.